tloveday/msp3/README.md

 - Getting a Visual 5 star rating system controlled by JQuery to place information in the database upon submission of the review form.
     - Through discsssion with Antonio, my mentor, I included a hidden input that recorded the information printed to the console when clicking the stars from the Javascript/JQuery file.

--

 ### Further Development
-With greater undestanding and confidence in my abilities I would have liked to find ways to get the rating system to show up in readable reviews as stars. however due to limitations and time this was unable to be completed.
+- With greater undestanding and confidence in my abilities I would have liked to find ways to get the rating system to show up in readable reviews as stars. however due to limitations and time this was unable to be completed.
-With better understanding into defensive programming I would like to have built a more robust application.
+- With a more confident approach I would have like to include a search feature so that should users want to find information quickly about one particular character, or Marvel projects with the same character attached this would have been done.

 ## Bugs
 All images stored in the Static/Images folders Images not showing in both movie and television show information pages with the error code 404 emerging. - This was corrected and was a result of oversight. /static/images/... location.

+On occasion the project has instanced in TV Programmes where the buttons Revue and View fall outside of the card to whihc they are written.
+No matter how I tried to correc tthe problem- something always went wrong.

 ## Deployment
 ### Heroku